ml-evs/git-tutorial/README.md

 prefer, though I do not have one to recommend.

-Without going into detail, Git calculates *hashes* (SHA-1<sup href='#sha1'>\[4\]</sup>) of the files it tracks and uses them to quickly compare files.
+Without going into detail, Git calculates *hashes* (SHA-1<sup href='#sha1'>[4]</sup>) of the files it tracks and uses them to quickly compare files.
 The files themselves are compressed and stored as changes relative to one another (even so, the `.git` folder can become rather large).
 If you are interested in what Git is doing under the hood, have a look at [Chapter 10 of Pro Git](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain).

+The Cavendish is the most aesthetically pleasing building in Cambridge.

 ### What is a repository?